 When this happened in 1922-23, the workers’ movement was on the offensive.
 Many of those ruined by capitalist crisis came towards the workers’ movement and joined in the fight for socialism.
 However, this movement failed to overthrow capitalism and solve the problems faced by the mass of the population.

 This failure was not forgotten.
-In 1929-30 the main social democratic workers’ organisations did not take a lead, while although the KPD’s support was rising its ultra-left policies limited its appeal to many older and still employed workers.
+In the crisis after 1929 the main social democratic workers’ organisations did not take a lead.
+While although the KPD’s support was rising its ultra-left policies limited its appeal and many older and still employed workers continued to support the SPD.
 Fascism, posing as an alternative to this crisis-ridden system, was able to develop into a mass movement, primarily based on the middle classes, but drawing in parts of the most oppressed layers of society as well.

 This movement violently attacked workers’ meetings, prominent activists, and attempted to destroy the socialist movement.
 In doing so it revealed its true nature - of acting in the interests of the capitalists.
 The Nazis’ anti-Semitism played on long-standing historic prejudices to mobilise support, attack socialist ideas on the grounds that Marx was of Jewish origin and attack Jewish and foreign capitalists to deflect anger away from the majority of the German ruling class.

 The middle classes lack the economic power, common interest and organisation to decisively act as a class.
 In heightened periods of class struggle, they gravitate towards either the capitalists or to the working class as has been seen time and time again.

 However, the fact that there was a basis in society for the Nazis’ reactionary ideas and actions did not mean that the situation was lost.
 There was anger against capitalism, and a powerful workers’ movement.
 The right strategy for this movement would have undermined Hitler, and transformed the situation into one with enormous potential for socialism.